kishore82/Kafka_Performance_Testing/README.md

 Client Performance Testing Tool
 =================
-This repository contains all the necessary files to test the client performance both consumer and producer with Kafka brokers
+This repository contains all the necessary files to test the client performance ( `consumer` and `producer` ) with Kafka brokers

 ## Contents
 - [Prerequisite](#prerequisite)